lucasteles/Backdash/docfx/docs/developer_guide.md

 [Backdash](https://github.com/lucasteles/Backdash) uses both frame delay and speculative execution to hide latency.
-It does so by allowing the application developer the choice of how many frames that they'd like to delay input by.
+It does so by allowing the application developer the choice of how many frames they'd like to delay input by.
 If it takes more time to transmit a packet than the number of frames specified by the game, [Backdash](https://github.com/lucasteles/Backdash) will use speculative execution to hide the remaining latency.
 This number can be tuned by the application mid-game if you so desire.
 Choosing a proper value for the frame delay depends very much on your game.
 Here are some helpful hints.

-In general you should try to make your frame delay as high as possible without affecting the qualitative experience of the game.
-For example, a fighting game requires pixel perfect accuracy, excellent timing, and extremely tightly controlled joystick motions.
+In general, you should try to make your frame delay as high as possible without affecting the qualitative experience of the game.
+For example, a fighting game requires pixel-perfect accuracy, excellent timing, and extremely tightly controlled joystick motions.
 For this type of game, any frame delay larger than 1 can be noticed by most intermediate players, and expert players may even notice a single frame of delay.
 On the other hand, board games or puzzle games which do not have very strict timing requirements may get away with setting the frame latency as high as 4 or 5 before